Acronyms

 Findings: In light of growing concerns about the cardiovascular complications of hypokalemia, hydrochlorothiazide-amiloride appears preferable to hydrochlorothiazide alone for the treatment of some patients with hypertension

-- A study published in the Archives of Internal Medicine enrolled 252 patients with hypertension who were hypokalemic while being treated with HCTZ 50 mg/day for up to 4 weeks
+- The study enrolled 252 patients with hypertension who were hypokalemic while being treated with HCTZ 50 mg/day for up to 4 weeks

 Main inclusion criteria